 The pie chart below shows what percentage of women are below the poverty line, according to the American Community Survey.

-Source: 2020 American Community Survey, 5-year estimates, table B17001
+Source: ACS 2021 5-year estimates, table B17001

-Source: 2020 American Community Survey, 5-year estimates, tables B17001B through B17001I
+Source: ACS 2021 5-year estimates, tables B17001B through B17001I

 The bar charts below shows the distribution of earnings of full-time female workers, by race and Hispanic ethnicity.
-Use the dropdown to view data for a select race/ethnicity.
+Use the dropdown to view data for for a select race/ethnicity.

 Note that data is missing for many racial categories.
 Percentages may not add up to 100% due to rounding.

-Source: 2020 American Community Survey, 5-year estimates, tables B20005, and B20005B through B20005I
+Source: ACS 2021 5-year estimates, tables B20005, and B20005B through B20005I

 The chart below shoes the median weekly earnings of full-time female workers as a percent of full-time male workers.
 Female full-time workers in Connecticut have experienced a larger wage gap compared to the United States.
 In 2019 (the year before the impact of Covid-19) the wage gap remained substantial at 14%.
 The 2020 estimate may not be reliable.

-Source: US Department of Labor, 1998–2020 (annual averages)
+Source: US Department of Labor, 1998–2021 (annual averages)

 Labor force includes females aged 16 and over who are available to work.
 Those in the labor force are generally split into employed and unemployed.
-Those not in the labor force often include students, retirees, and those who take care of children or other family members.
+Those not in labor force often include students, retirees, and those who take care of children or other family members.

-Source: 2020 American Community Survey, 5-year estimates, table B12006
+Source: ACS 2021 5-year estimates, table B12006

 Family households with a female householder and no spouse present generally receive SNAP benefits in higher numbers if they have children under 18.

-Source: 2020 American Community Survey, 5-year estimates, table B22002
+Source: ACS 2021 5-year estimates, table B22002

 The ALICE Threshold represents the minimum income level necessary based on the Household Survival Budget (estimate of the total cost of household essentials – housing, child care, food, transportation, technology, and health care, plus taxes and a 10 percent contingency).
 It is calculated using different income thresholds for each county, for those under the age of 65 and those 65 and older.